Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:
   - [Upcoming certificate changes](./upcoming_certificate_changes_readme.md) dictated that the SDK needed to stop pinning on a specific IoT Hub public certificate and start reading certificates from the device certificate store.
   - Removing or upgrading several NuGet dependencies (TODO: list).
-  - Many existing client classes (RegistryManager, DeviceTwin, DeviceMethod, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
+  - Consolidate IoT hub service clients and rename to reflect the items or operations they support.
+Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing clients had a mix of standard constructors (```new DeviceClient(...)```) and static builder constructors (```DeviceClient.createFromSecurityProvider(...)```) that caused some confusion among users.
   - ```DeviceClient``` and ```ModuleClient``` had unneccessarily different method names for the same operations (```deviceClient.startDeviceTwin(...)``` vs ```moduleClient.startTwin(...)``` TODO: verify this issue exists in c#) that could be easily unified for consistency.
   - ```DeviceClient``` and ```ModuleClient``` had many asynchronous methods whose naming did not reflect that they were asynchronous.
 This led to some users calling these methods as though they were synchronous.